-Thank you for contacting me about the trafficking of migrants across the English Channel by criminal gangs.
+Thank you for contacting me about migrants crossing the Channel.

-The Government is taking firm action to stop these crossings.
-The Government needs to to continue to act fast to make this route unviable and end the cruel and dangerous people smuggling between France and the UK.
+I hope you can see from this response that the Government is taking firmer action to stop these crossings.
+I am encouraged by this work but will push the Government to continue to act fast to make this route unviable and end the cruel and dangerous people smuggling between France and the UK.

 Thank you again for taking the time to contact me.